frederic-perez/AmE-dictionary/data/dictionary.md

 __canter up__ _v_
 __canter<sup>1</sup>__ _n_ :two::hammer: _Cato urged his mount into an easy canter._
 __canter<sup>2</sup>__ _v_ :four::hammer: (cantered, cantering)
+__Canterbury tale__ _n_ A story that is long, tedious, or absurdly implausible.
+Any tale told by travelers to pass away the time.
+After _The Canterbury Tales_ c.
+1400 by Geoffrey Chaucer.
+It’s a collection of 24 stories told in verse by a group of pilgrims as they travel from London to Canterbury.
 __cantilevered__
 __canvass__ _v_ :two::hammer::astonished:
 __cap<sup>1</sup>__ _n informal_ :three: A capital letter. (soccer; hat?)